abweiner18/Atom_Preview/preview.rst

 .. tip::

   - After the preview window opens, your code file window narrows and the code does not automatically wrap.
-To enable text wrapping: From the top menu, click View > Toggle Soft Wrap.
+To enable text wrapping: From the top menu, click **View > Toggle Soft Wrap**.
   - The Markdown preview window background color can be white or black.
 This is a toggle command.
 The white background is "GitHub Style."
 To change the background color, click **Packages > Markdown Preview > Toggle GitHub Style**.

 .. important::